malfredk/EurovisionOnMars/README.md

 This is a simple game web app for Eurovision Song Contest.
 It is a gamification of the classic scorecard used when watching Eurovision with friends.

 All players are entered in the same game.
 Instead of filling out a paper sheet, each player can rate the different countries in this web app.
 The rating closes before the results are revealed to prevent cheating.
-The host will need to manually enter the participating countries and their order.
-When the Eurovision results are ready, the host can enter the rankings and trigger calculation of the game result.
+The host will need to manually enter the participating countries and their order*.
+When the Eurovision results are ready, the host can enter the rankings* and trigger calculation of the game result**.

 A player gets points based on the (absolute) difference between their predicted ranking and the actual ranking.
 In addition, a player is rewarded (negative) bonus points if a ranking is perfect.
 (The bonus points amounts are inspired by the Formula 1 points system.)
 The player with the least amount of points wins.

+<sub>*This can be done in the database directly or through the country API which is accessible on the country page (/land).
+**This can be done through the result API which is accessible through the calculation button on the country page (/land).</sub>

 ## Development